The best aircraft for short runways and backcountry operations

 Buying advice

-- Inspect landing gear and firewall carefully.
+- Gear and firewall.
 Hard landings on rough strips stress these areas disproportionately.
-A pre-buy inspection for a backcountry aircraft should include close attention to gear attach points, firewall condition, and any evidence of hard landing history.
+A pre-buy inspection should give close attention to gear attach points, firewall condition, and any sign of a hard-landing history.

-- Modifications affect value and paperwork.
-Tundra tires, STOL kits, and vortex generators can meaningfully improve performance but require paperwork and may affect resale depending on how they were installed.
-Verify that all modifications are properly logged and approved.
+- Modifications and paperwork.
+STOL kits, vortex generators, and big tires can transform performance, but they require approval and may affect resale depending on how they were installed.
+Verify every modification is properly logged.